google/GoogleSignIn-iOS/README.md

 ## App Extensions

 Restoring a previous sign-in is supported in [app extensions](https://developer.apple.com/app-extensions/).
 The initial sign-in flow will need to have been performed in the host app.
-In order to allow your app extension to succesfully call `restorePreviousSignInWithCallback:` you will need to enable the Keychain Sharing capability and add a shared keychain group to both the host app and app extension targets.
+In order to allow your app extension to successfully call `restorePreviousSignInWithCallback:`, you will need to enable the Keychain Sharing capability and add a shared keychain group to both the host app and app extension targets.

 ## Mac Catalyst